Gogul09/Gogul09.github.io/_posts/computer_vision/2017-04-25-hand-gesture-recognition-p2.md

 This is the distance between two points given by the equation shown [here](https://bigsnarf.files.wordpress.com/2012/03/distance.jpg){:target="_blank"}.
 Scikit-learn provides a function called <span class="coding">pairwise.euclidean_distances()</span> to calculate the Euclidean distance from *one point* to *multiple points* in a single line of code - [Pairwise Euclidean Distance](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.euclidean_distances.html){:target="_blank"}.
 After that, we take the *maximum* of all these distances using NumPy's <span class="coding">argmax()</span> function.

 ### Convex Hull
 You can think of convex hull as a dynamic, stretchable envelope that wraps around the object of interest.
-To read more about it, visit [this](http://docs.opencv.org/trunk/dd/d49/tutorial_py_contour_features.html){:target="_blank"} link.
+To read more about it, please visit [this](http://docs.opencv.org/trunk/dd/d49/tutorial_py_contour_features.html){:target="_blank"} link.

 ### Results